tonylukasavage/async-in-js/methods/2-async.js/README.md

 ## Pros

-* Eliminates callback hell, no more nesting
+* Eliminates callback hell, much less nesting
 * Very mature and powerful module
-* multiple means of controlling flow
+* multiple means of controlling flow (series, parallel, whilst, etc...)
 * Errors abort, pass through to final callback

 ## Cons

 * easy to forget callbacks
 * still nesting callbacks in some cases
-* Not a standard, there's no next step
+* Not a standard, so there's no next step
 * Tough to share variables across functions
 * waterfall can be confusing, particularly if you don't know APIs well